JDASoftwareGroup/jdatech.github.io/_posts/2020-09-01-java-giants.md

 5. The JIT has rewritten our code to say:
     1. We will return false if "answer" has changed (since the method result appears to be constant).
     2. If the contents of memory address 0xffffffffffff7fae0 ever changes or does not match "answer", we will abort our optimization and call the original method as our assumptions are no longer valid.
 (This is called an "uncommon trap".)
+    3. Barring these two events, we return true.

 Given all the addition and subtraction operations in the original method, this is a significant rewrite of our code!
-Here is a portion of the assembly of the original method, all of which has now been removed by the C4.
+Here is a portion of the assembly of the original method, all of which has now been removed by the C4:

 ![get_child_c1](/assets/images/2020-09-14-original-child-c1.png)